Jeremy Luke Hill’s Poetry of Thought

-Here’s a first look at Jeremy Luke Hill’s chapbook Poetry of Thought, published by The Elora Poetry Centre’s Interludes imprint.
-The cost in $20 CAN plus shipping.
+Jeremy Luke Hill’s chapbook Poetry of Thought, published by The Elora Poetry Centre’s Interludes imprint.
+The cost is $20 CAN plus shipping.
 Orders can be placed with the Elora Poetry Centre.

 60582927_1200360156809477_5005894635298488320_o